tankh99/tp/docs/DeveloperGuide.md

 1. User requests to delete a patient at the given index.
 2. CogniCare deletes the patient.
-3. CogniCare displays a successful message stating that the deletion was successful and displays information of deleted patient.
+3. CogniCare displays a successful message stating that the deletion was successful and displays information of the deleted patient.
     Use case ends.

 **Extensions**

 * 1a.
-The query has missing Id parameter.
+The query has a missing Id parameter.
     * 1a1.
 CogniCare displays an error message that the index is invalid.
 (No deletion is done)

     Use case ends.